What causes short stature? 16 possible conditions

 Treatment for short stature depends on the cause.

-For example, hypothyroidism can be fixed with thyroid hormone replacement.
-Growth hormone injections can be used to treat GHD and a number of other conditions, including Turner syndrome and chronic kidney failure.
+Thyroid hormone replacement can be used to treat hypothyroidism.
+Growth hormone injections can treat GHD and a number of other conditions, including Turner syndrome and chronic kidney failure.

-Not all short stature needs to be treated.
-For children who are naturally short, no treatment is recommended.
-However, it can be challenging to deal with teasing from other kids.
-Parents can provide their own “home remedy” in the form of reassurance and emphasis on their child’s other strengths.
+Not all short stature needs treatment.
+For children who are naturally short, no treatment is necessary.
+However, it can be challenging if a child is dealing with teasing from other kids.
+Parents can provide reassurance and emphasis on acceptance and loving one’s body.

-People who come by their short stature naturally can expect to lead completely normal lives.
+People who have a naturally short stature that’s not due to a medical condition or disease can expect to lead normal and healthy lives.

 See a list of possible causes in order from the most common to the least.